Treats symptoms of an overactive bladder.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to solifenacin, or if you have problems passing urine, if you have uncontrolled narrow-angle glaucoma, or if you have problems with food emptying from your stomach (gastric retention).
+Do not use this medicine if you have had an allergic reaction to solifenacin.
+Do not use this medicine if you have problems passing urine, have narrow-angle glaucoma that is not under control, or have problems with food emptying from your stomach (gastric retention).

 How to Use This Medicine